NHSDigital/nhs-notify-reporting/README.md

 #### How do I add a new column to a projection/aggregation retrospectively?

-Columns can be added retrospectiely by adding a terraform null_resource that wraps the [add_column](/infrastructure/terraform/components/reporting/scripts/add_column.sh) shell script.
+Columns can be added retrospectiely by adding a Terraform null_resource that wraps the [add_column](/infrastructure/terraform/components/reporting/scripts/add_column.sh) shell script.

 By convention, the column null_resources are defined in the same file as the associate table null_resource.